 From Deep In My Chest

-This self-portrait reflects my growing acceptance of my sexuality, femininity, and connection to my body.
+This self-portrait reflects my growing acceptance of my femininity and connection to my body.

 I’ve long struggled with how my bust shaped the way I was perceived - especially in relationships.
 From the passing remarks of elementary school boys to the objectifying comments of crushes, I lost faith that I could ever be seen beyond my chest.
 For a time, it felt like without it, I wouldn’t be lovable.

-While my relationship with my body is still evolving, I’ve come to realize that my sexuality and femininity don’t reside in any one feature.
-They live deeper - not in my skin, but in the parts of me that can’t be touched or reduced.
+While my relationship with my body is still evolving, I’ve come to realize that my femininity doesn’t reside in any one feature.
+It lives deeper - not in my skin, but in the parts of me that can’t be touched or reduced.

 In this piece, a posed self-portrait shows my ribcage exposed, my breasts faded away.
 From within the skeleton, peonies bloom - a symbol of love, femininity, and honor - sprouting from the very place I once felt defined by.
 This work is a reclamation of femininity, self, and the freedom to be more than what’s seen.